SuperSecureHuman/supersecurehuman.github.io/_posts/2022-10-07-U-Net-architecture-|-Image-Segmentation.md

 ---
 title: "U Net architecture for Image Segmentation"
-excerpt: "We will go through u-net architecture for image segmentation, and its implementation in pytorch"
+excerpt: "We will go through u-net architecture for image segmentation and its implementation in PyTorch."
-tags:
+Tags:
     - pytorch
     - image
     - deep learning
 ---
 ## Introduction

 Image segmentation is the process of labeling each and every pixel in an image.
-Its one of the major tasks in computer vision, majorly helping in tasks such as bio medical image segmentation, self driving cars and more.
+It's one of the significant tasks in computer vision, majorly helping in tasks such as biomedical image segmentation, self-driving cars and more.

 In this article, we will go on exploring U-Net architecture.
-Along with this, we will also be implementing the same using PyTorch, with help of carvana data set from kaggle.
+Along with this, we will also implement the same using PyTorch with the help of the Carvana data set from Kaggle.

-## U-Net Architure
+## U-Net Architecture

-U-Net architecture is a completely built on convolution layers.
-One thing with all conv layers is that, its independent of input image resolution.
-We can train this model on say 224x224 images and then use it on 512x512 images.
-This is one of the major advantages of using only conv layers.
+U-Net architecture is wholly built on convolution layers.
+One thing with all convolution layers is that it's independent of input image resolution.
+We can train this model on 224x224 images and then use it on 512x512 images.
+This is one of the significant advantages of using only convolution layers.

 The architecture is as follows: